What is a patent?

 The patent application process

-Before applying for a patent, you must first ensure that your idea or invention does not already have an existing patent or patent application from the Patent and Trademark Office.
+Before starting a business and applying for a patent, you must first ensure that your idea or invention does not already have an existing patent or patent application from the Patent and Trademark Office.
 If a patent application has been submitted, performing a patent search can prevent you from spending needless amounts of money.

 Some people may want to consider hiring a patent attorney for the process.
 While hiring professional help may certainly increase the cost of your patent journey, an attorney will be able to ensure that you’ve covered all your bases before you file your patent application.